mmul-it/training/Mastering-Versioning/Git-Ignore-Files.md

    Untracked files:
      (use "git add <file>..." to include in what will be committed) .gitignore
-        Fifth.txt
+        Fourth.txt

    nothing added to commit but untracked files present (use "git add" to track)
    ```

-   Just two files are tracked: `Fifth.txt` and the newly created `.gitignore`.
+   Just two files are tracked: `Fourth.txt` and the newly created `.gitignore`.

 6. As a best practice it is better to separate in two distinct commits the two
    files, one dedicated to the ignore part and the other with the effective